Edwin J. Peterson

 With an active interest in aviation, a pilot license, and military training during college, Peterson was a prime candidate for being drafted during WWII.
 He served in the US Army Signal Corps (1941-46), rising the rank of Captain and was initially stationed at Fort Monmouth, New Jersey and spent time in Puerto Rico, Europe and the Pacific.

 After the war, Peterson returned to Spokane and continued his independent architectural practice.
-Among his during the second phase of his career was a modern two-story, flat roofed home in Pullman that was featured in the Pacific Northwest Book of Homes (1947).
-Other designs included the Elks Temple (1948) in Coeur d’ Alene and Moscow; the Hillcrest Manor Apartments (1949); David Bemis School (1949) in Spokane; the Idaho Compensation Co.
+During the second phase of his career projects include a modern two-story, flat roofed home in Pullman that was featured in the Pacific Northwest Book of Homes (1947); the Elks Temple (1948) in Coeur d’ Alene and Moscow; the Hillcrest Manor Apartments (1949); David Bemis School (1949) in Spokane; the Idaho Compensation Co.
 Office in Coeur d’ Alene (1949); the Ritzville Methodist Church (1950); and Salem Lutheran Church (1950) in Spokane.
 All of these designs boast a pure modern aesthetic of clean lines and a use of modern materials.
 During this time Peterson became active in the local chapter of the AIA, first serving as secretary (1939-41) then President (1948-50).
 His work during the war afforded him the opportunity to be appointed as a member of the National Capitol Planning Committee in 1950.

 In 1951 he was recalled to the Air Force and was initially assigned to handle various building projects in Korea.
 After serving as a technical advisor on housing to the Secretary of the Air Force in the Pentagon for four years, Peterson retired as a Lieutenant Colonel from the Air Force Reserves.
 He then became the Chief of the Architectural & Urban Planning Division of the State Department; overseeing $200 million dollars worth of housing projects scattered across the globe.
 Projects ranged from working to rebuild housing in Spain, to directing the modernization of Vietnam.
 In a 1970 Saigon ceremony, Vietnam’s President presented him with the Chuong My Merit Medal, 2nd Class, in recognition of his achievements as project manager of a 2,000 unit housing project.